djradon/public-notes/sf.conv.2024-11-03-chatgpt-lame-update-semantic-flow-cli.md

 ---
 id: 73soy8ll9zpqtlyru0ceeex
-title: 2024 11 03 What Lame Chatgpt Says about Our Semantic Flow CLI
+title: 2024 11 03 Chatgpt Lame Update Semantic Flow CLI
 desc: ''
-updated: 1730647425621
+updated: 1730660237999
 created: 1730647232988
 ---

-(I didn't write this, chatgpt did)
+(I didn't write this, chatgpt4.o did.
+It should not be trusted and is only published for illustrative purposes.)

 ## blog update about my semantic flow cli

-- chatgpt4.o with canvas:

 Hey everyone,